eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 You can verify that $5$ is also a generator for our multiplicative group ($\mathbb G^*_7, .)$ modulo $7$.

-In the next section, you will learn how generators enable the KZG commitment scheme to function as an efficient, secure, and verifiable method of committing to polynomials, making it a powerful tool for cryptographic protocols, particularly in blockchain technologies where these qualities are very important.
+In the next section, we will learn how generators enable the KZG commitment scheme to function as an efficient, secure, and verifiable method of committing to polynomials, making it a powerful tool for cryptographic protocols, particularly in blockchain technologies where these qualities are very important.

 ### [Why choosing a prime number for modulo operations in finite fields](#why-choosing-a-prime-number-for-modulo-operations-in-finite-fields)

+Choosing a prime number as the modulus for operations in a finite field offers several benefits and simplifies various aspects of field arithmetic:

+1. **Well-defined Division:** In a finite field, every non-zero element must have a multiplicative inverse.
+If the modulus is prime, every number in the set  { ${1, 2, 3, \ldots, p-1}$ } has a multiplicative inverse modulo $p$.
+This property allows for well-defined division operations within the field, which wouldn't be possible if the modulus wasn't prime (except in special cases like Galois fields of order $p^n$, where $p$ is prime).

+2. **Simplicity of Construction:** When the modulus is a prime number, the field's construction is straightforward.
+The elements of the field are simply the set of integers  { ${1, 2, 3, \ldots, p-1}$ }, and the field operations (addition, subtraction, multiplication, and division) are performed modulo $p$.
+For non-prime moduli, constructing a field requires more complex structures, such as polynomial rings.

+3. **Guaranteed Field Properties:** The use of a prime modulus guarantees the satisfaction of field properties.
+A finite field (also known as a Galois field) is a field that contains a finite number of elements.
+For a set to be a field, it must satisfy several properties, including the existence of additive and multiplicative identities, the existence of additive and multiplicative inverses for every element, and the commutative, associative, and distributive laws for addition and multiplication.
+A prime modulus ensures all these properties are met.

+4. **Uniform Distribution of Non-zero Elements:** In a finite field with a prime modulus, the non-zero elements have a uniform distribution with respect to multiplication.
+This means that the multiplication table of the field does not have any 'gaps' and every element appears exactly once in each row and column of the multiplication table (except the row and column for the zero element).

+5. **Simplified Algorithms:** Many algorithms in number theory and cryptography are simpler and more efficient when working with prime fields.
+For example, finding multiplicative inverses can be done efficiently using the Extended Euclidean Algorithm, and there's no need for complex polynomial arithmetic that is necessary in non-prime fields.

+6. **Cryptographic Security:** In the context of cryptography, the difficulty of certain problems, such as the discrete logarithm problem, is well-understood in prime fields.
+This difficulty is crucial for the security of cryptographic systems.
+For composite moduli (especially when the factors are not known), the structure can introduce vulnerabilities or make the problem's difficulty less predictable.
+7. **Optimization in Computation:** Some prime numbers, like 31 or primes of the form $2^n - 1$, are easily optimized by CPUs for multiplication operations.
+This optimization can lead to faster computation times, which is beneficial in applications where performance is a critical factor.

+Using a prime number as the modulus for finite fields simplifies the field arithmetic and ensures that all field properties are satisfied, which is essential for both theoretical and practical applications, particularly in cryptography.

 ### [Cryptographic Assumptions needed for KZG Scheme](#cryptographic-assumptions-needed-for-kzg-scheme)